50 Makeup Tips You Have To Know

 45. Make Your Own Palette.

-Whether it a concealer palette or an eyeshadow palette, there are always only a few colors that we use.
-Palettes are usually expensive, so buy refill eyeshadows of the colors you like and set them in an empty box to make your own palette comprising of products you will actually use.
-It can save you a lot of money as single colors or refills cost way less than palettes.
+Whether it is a concealer palette or an eyeshadow palette, there are always only a few colors that we use.
+Palettes are usually expensive, so buy refill eyeshadows of the colors you like and set them in an empty box to make your own palette consisting of products you will actually use.
+It is not only eco-friendly, but can also save you a lot of money as single colors or refills cost way less than palettes.